Neel49/skysight/README.md

 - **Weather Overlay**: Cloud coverage layer from OpenWeatherMap.
 - **Automatic Map Adjustment**: Ensures optimal zoom and centering based on balloon distribution.

 Check out the live deployment: https://skysight-m86u.onrender.com/ — already hosted on Render!
+It takes a few seconds each time you reload to fetch new data.

 ## 🔧 Setup
 ### 1. Clone the Repository